geolonia/shootbot/README.md

 # shootbot

-It takes screenshots from the specfic URL for multiple viewports.
+A command that takes screenshots from the specfic URL for multiple viewports.

 ## Usage